Gun violence and gun control in Texas: Political arguments

 Following the Columbine school shootings on the morning of April 20, 1999, demand for more gun control measures increased from the mainstream media, including calls for restrictions on gun shows, child access prevention laws mandating the locking up of guns, and bans on assault weapons.
 However, some policy analysts argue that the specific gun control measures proposed in the Columbine aftermath are largely irrelevant.

 Others doubt that gun controls possess any preventative efficacy.
 In response to the Columbine shootings, a columnist of The Denver Post argued that these killers "would have shot their way through a metal-detection device at the schoolhouse door."
 Conservatives also cite the methods through which the two Columbine shooters obtained their guns as examples of the inefficacy of gun controls.
 For example, an 18-year-old friend of the killers purchased all of the long guns used during the shootings from three different unlicensed vendors at a gun show in December 1998.
 Controls over gun shows were seen as irrelevant to preventing the Columbine shootings because the friend who legally purchased the long guns could have also legally purchased the very same guns in a gun store.
-Other pro-gun conservatives cite a 2003 Centers for Disease Control and Prevention report, which concluded that "there is insufficient evidence to determine the effectiveness of any of the firearms laws or combination of laws reviewed on violent outcomes."
+Some cite a 2003 Centers for Disease Control and Prevention report, which concluded that "there is insufficient evidence to determine the effectiveness of any of the firearms laws or combination of laws reviewed on violent outcomes."
 Alternatively, a study in The New England Journal of Medicine claims that fewer restrictions on handguns will result in increasing numbers of injuries and deaths.

-When faced with public policy propositions for tougher controls over gun show transfers, or even bans on gun shows, anticontrol conservatives claim that blocking just one source of guns would not prevent a criminal from getting a gun.
+When faced with public policy propositions for tougher controls over gun show transfers, or even bans on gun shows, some believe that blocking just one channel for guns would not prevent criminals from access.
 Advocates of gun show restrictions claim that many criminals acquire guns from professional gun traffickers, who acquire their guns from gun shows.